marisian/BeruPipe/readme.md

 ### Input data
 The modules of this program create cleaned and transformed data objects from raw input data.
 The following input data is required for the scripts to run:
-* XML files extracted from the BERUFENET database (1 file = 1 occupation-year)
+* XML files with descriptive fields (b-fields) (1 file = 1 occupation-year)
 * An XML file with occupation meta-attributes (e.g. berufe.xml)

 ### Output data
-The main outputs of this program are data objects with transformed BERUFENET texts of config-specified information fields.
+The main outputs of this program are data objects with transformed (cleaned, normalized) texts of config-specified information fields.
 Additionally, a metadata file with codes and other attributes at constant occupation level is produced.
 The data can be linked across tables by the occupation ID ("dkz_id")